 6 creative developments in health tech

-The latest innovations in the brave new world of health tech, from bionic eyes to smarter baby blankets.
+Sci-fi or reality?
+The latest innovations in the brave new world of health tech are unbelievable.

 The realm of health tech is about far more than just apps and fitness trackers.
 All around the world, some of the brightest minds in science are working on innovations that will revolutionise how we stay healthy in the future.

 Here are just a handful of the most exciting health tech developments happening right now, in Australia and overseas.

 Biofabrication – using 3D printers to create new body parts – is a massive area of interest for medical science, and Australia is at the forefront of the industry.
 The CSIRO has successfully printed new ribs for a man with cancer, and two Australian universities are now offering Masters programs to build an even stronger base of biofabrication experts for the future.

 This technology can be used to repair bones, cartilage, muscles, nerves and skin which have been damaged by disease, trauma or cancer, and it is thought that within a few decades entire organs will be able to be printed

 A new collection of baby swaddles and blankets has been developed using fabric originally designed for NASA, which balances skin temperature to prevent overheating and cooling.
 The award-winning Little Lotus by Embrace Innovations provides products that keep little ones comfortable – and offers a welcome solution for babies who are born prematurely or underweight, and therefore struggle to regulate their own temperature.
 This has particularly great potential for babies in developing countries, where incubators often aren’t available.

 3. A smarter bandage

 Wound healing is set for a revolution with a much cleverer kind of bandage, developed at the Massachusetts General Hospital and Harvard Medical School.
 The paint-on smart bandage reacts with oxygen to turn different colours to indicate how well the wound is healing – so you can check on its progress without disturbing the delicate tissue underneath.